5 Good Reasons to Become a Florida Resident

 There's also the Florida "Save Our Homes" cap on annual assessments.
 The cap is set at 3 percent or the change in the consumer price index (CPI), whichever is less.
 It means that the assessed value of your homestead for property tax purposes can't increase on annual basis by more than the change in the CPI or 3 percent if the change in the CPI is more than 3 percent.

 For example, the change in the CPI is 2.9 percent in 2018, so the 2018 assessed value of a homestead residence can't increase by more than this.
 It's less than the 3 percent cap.
 The change in the CPI was 4.1 percent in 2008, but the increase was limited to 3 percent because this was less.

-This can a big deal if you plan to stay in your homestead for many years.
-A property's value typically increases over time so you'll eventually reach a point where it's worth more—perhaps much more—than its assessed value.
+It can a big deal if you plan to stay in your homestead for many years.
+A property's value typically increases over time, so you'll eventually reach a point where it's worth more—perhaps much more—than its assessed value.
 You're building equity each year that will effectively be sheltered from property taxes.